Commercial Space Member Services

 WHO SHOULD APPLY?

 All industries and business types are invited to participate.
-This service is available to LLF members.
+This service is available to LLF members at no cost.
+LLF staff will respond to all inquiries and determine if a consultation is appropriate.

 To learn more please contact Lauren Gellatly, Community Development Director, by email at firstname.lastname@example.org, phone (843)801-3390, or please complete this short questionnaire, and we will contact you: